Income poverty & grantsIncome poverty & grants

 3. Sample surveys are always subject to error, and the proportions simply reflect the mid-point of a possible range.
 The confidence intervals (CIs) indicate the reliability of the estimate at the 95% level.
 This means that, if independent samples were repeatedly taken from the same population, we would expect the proportion to lie between upper and lower bounds of the CI 95% of the time.
 The wider the CI, the more uncertain the proportion.
 Where CIs overlap for different sub-populations or time periods we cannot be sure that there is a real difference in the proportion, even if the mid-points differ.
 CIs are represented in the bar graphs by the vertical lines at the top of each bar.

 Apart from providing regular income, an employed adult may bring other benefits to the household, including health insurance, unemployment insurance and parental leave that can contribute to children’s health, development and education.
-The definition of “employment” is derived from the Quarterly Labour Force Survey and includes regular or irregular work for wages or salary, as well as various forms of self-employment, including unpaid work in a family business.
+The definition of ‘employment’ is derived from the Quarterly Labour Force Survey and includes regular or irregular work for wages or salary, as well as various forms of self-employment, including unpaid work in a family business.

-1 Statistics South Africa (2018) Quarterly Labour Force Survey: Quarter 3, 2018.
-Statistical Release P0211.
-Pretoria: StatsSA.
+4 K Hall calculations from Statistics South Africa.
+Quarterly Labour Force Survey: Quarter 4, 2022.
+Statistical Release No. P0211.
+Pretoria.
+2023

 This indicator is calculated by identifying adults in the General Household Survey (GHS) who are economically active according to StatsSA's definition, and then generating a binomial household-level variable to distinguish between households with at least one working adult, and those with no working adults.
 The child-centered percentages are then calculated by dividing the number of children living in households with no employed adults, by the total number of children.